mira-merkell/clap-clap/README.md

 ## Goals

-* Provide a safe-Rust, dynamical interface to the [CLAP API].
+* Provide a dynamical runtime environment to access safe-Rust [CLAP API].
 * Follow CLAP terminology and the framework of CLAP extension modules.
 * Build a testing and debugging platform for plugin authors.